json-schema-org/blog/pages/posts/w3c-wot-case-study.md

 and try them out on the [Thing Description Playground](http://plugfest.thingweb.io/playground/) app.

-Thank you to Ege Korkan, Web of Things Researcher at TU Munich, and the W3C Web of Things, for allowing and enabling us to share this case study with you.
+Thank you to Ege Korkan, Web of Things Researcher at Siemens AG, Munich, the W3C Web of Things, for allowing and enabling us to share this case study with you.

 Cover image: [Hello WoT](https://bind.systems/tags/web-of-things/) © 2022 by desertmonitor OÜ is licensed under CC BY-ND 4.0